10dollars/tendollars.github.io.raw/_posts/2014-05-20-andre-torrez.md

 Before we had kids I would spend my weekends hacking on ideas or staying up late after work.
 Now that we have kids I just think a lot about stuff.
 Sometimes I can bang something out in an hour or so in the 9-10pm hour before I have to go to sleep.
 I wish I could be more like [Darius Kazemi](http://twitter.com/tinysubversions).
 [Here is how I wish I worked](http://tinysubversions.com/2014/05/thoughts-on-small-projects/)

-#### What's your favorite hack you've done that people haven't seen?

-I tend to screenshot or tell people about stuff I make as a way to get it out of my system.
-I can’t think of any hack (besides the ones I wrote in my dorm trying to make free phone calls) that I haven't talked about or shown people.

 #### You also write music news for 7x7 and SFBG.
 How did you get into that?
 (I liked that article you had on Halloween tribute shows.)

 It’s actually a funny story: that isn’t me.